ElektraInitiative/libelektra/README.md

 If you're not running Debian/Ubuntu, check out the [package list](#packages), [download elektra directly](#download) or [compile it yourself](#compile).

+It is preferable to use a recent version: They contain many bug fixes and additional features.
+See [INSTALL](doc/INSTALL.md) for other ways to install Elektra.

 ### Usage ###

 Now that we have Elektra installed, we can start using the `kdb` command and